 I knew, for some reason, that this thread of online information I found about these topics, and the online mentors I was learning from, was the blueprint I needed to dig myself out of my hole, and eventually thrive.

 I learned about processes to take in order to gain social success, personal understanding of one’s emotions, and connecting with women - and then I began to take action.

 It soon became clear to me that the only way to change one’s deeply ingrained, counter-productive, or even self-destructive habits and behaviors, was not through coasting, or talking them over in a room with a therapist - but rather to proactively create new, productive and self-promoting habits and behaviors through guided action.
 In other words, actions guided by a knowledge of the correct processes to take for success in these areas.

-I fell in love with the process of improving in these areas (dating, social, and personal development) - and for the last six-plus years have fully dedicated myself to it, every day - experiencing a great deal of success in the very areas of struggle I mentioned.
+I fell in love with the process of improving in these areas (dating, social, and personal development) - and for the last seven years have fully dedicated myself to it, every day - experiencing a great deal of success in the very areas of struggle I mentioned.

 All the sudden, men were coming up to me, noticing my communication skills with women, and asking for help.
 I began helping them, and those same men then referred me to other men who needed help.

 Helping other men grow and thrive in this area that I personally dedicated so much time to, soon became my parallel passion.